Gdańsk Crane

-The Gdańsk Crane (Żuraw gdański) or the Crane Gate (Brama Żuraw; Krantor) is a 15th-century crane located in central Gdańsk, Poland, on the Motława river.
+The Gdańsk Crane (Żuraw gdański; Danzig krantor) or the Crane Gate (Brama Żuraw) is a 15th-century crane located in central Gdańsk, Poland, on the Motława river.
 One of the city's most well-known structures and tourist attractions, it was the largest port crane in medieval Europe and is presently found on the regional heritage list.

 Characteristics

 The crane today measures about 30 m in height, approximately 2 m more than the original construction.
 It has four floors and some small basements, and although its architecture was largely utilitarian, it did draw from some Gothic tradition.
 The crane consists of two tall and thick brick towers on both sides of a tall wooden crane supported by two (formerly four) pillars.
 Its rear, not visible from the Motława shore, is a flat brick surface.

 The crane is located on the shore of the Motława, with the crane itself stretching out towards the river to load and offload ships' cargo.
 It is located at the point where Szeroka Street meets the Motława, at ul.
 Szeroka 67/68.
 It is one of several preserved "water gates" (bramy wodne) in the city, found at similar street termini (for a list, see City walls of Gdańsk § List of city gates).
 The crane has been repeatedly listed as one of the most iconic landmarks of Gdańsk and as a symbol of the city.
 It currently houses a branch of the National Maritime Museum.